icewolfz/jiMUD/docs/README.md

 1. npm install - install node modules
 1. npm run compile - compile typescript into javascript files
-1. npm run start - start jiMud
+1. npm run start - start jiMUD

-This will allow you to run jiMud directly from this folder with out the need to package into a self contained folder or building an installer.
+This will allow you to run jiMUD directly from this folder with out the need to package into a self contained folder or building an installer.

 ## Standalone application